 The ancestral influence of this landscape is even greater in some stretches of the river itself that are very appropriate to practice the canyoning.
 After an hour of walking from the beginning of the trail, we can deviate if we have time and descend to the stream, put on wetsuits and start a different adventure: three or four hours to live at the top of rappels, slides and jumps. printing water.

-We have to go to Villanueva, capital of the council of Santo Adriano.
-We can do it by the N-634 road from Oviedo, direction Grado, or by the A-66 highway from Oviedo.
-Both by the National and by the Highway we arrive at Trubia.
-There we link with the AS-228 that takes us up Villanueva.
+We have to get closer to Villanueva, capital of the council of Santo Adriano.
+We can do it by the N-634 road from Oviedo, towards Grado, or by the A-66 motorway from Oviedo.
+Through both the National and the Highway we arrive at Trubia.
+There we connect with the AS-228 that takes us to Villanueva.